Skip to main content

 If you’re wondering how to clean your bath or shower, and how often you should be doing it, you’ve come to the right place.
-We’ve put together a quick list of maintenance tips that will help you keep your bathtub or shower fresh and clean so that it not only looks great for you and your guests, but provides all who use it with a safe, welcoming, and relaxing bathing environment.
+We’ve put together a quick list of shower maintenance tips that will help you keep your bathing space fresh, functional, and accessible.

 A big part of keeping your bathroom’s wet area fresh and clean is daily upkeep.
 After every use, squeegee the residual water off the walls, floor, and door.
-Then, wipe these areas with a dry towel to remove leftover condensation.
-With a shower, leave the curtain drawn or the door open to allow the humidity to disperse throughout the bathroom.
+After that, wipe these areas with a dry towel to remove leftover condensation.
+If you have a shower, leave the curtain drawn or the door open to allow the humidity to disperse throughout the bathroom.
 It can also be helpful to run the vent fan or leave a bathroom window open for about twenty minutes after bathing or showering to reduce humidity.

 Other Daily Cleaning Tips: